My Back Story - My Fight Against Back Pain

 As after recovering from the effects of the operation I discovered that I was in even worse pain than before.

-Now before the operation my problem was mainly sciatic pain in my legs if I sat down for too long and the electric pain which made it impossible to run.
+Well before the operation my problem was mainly sciatic pain in my legs if I sat down for too long and the electric pain which made it impossible to run.

 However despite these problems I experienced no day-to-day pain.